Food businesses must register their business with their local council and comply with food law.

 - handling food

-You may also need to have your establishments approved if you supply another business with:
+You may also need to have your business approved if you supply another business with:

 - meat and meat products